ReanGD/rofi-proxy/README.md

 }
 ```

-- When custom (non-matched) input was entered, the plugin sends a message named "select_custom_input", for example:
+- When custom (non-matched) input was entered, the plugin sends a message named "select_custom_input".
+For example:

 ```json
 {